Sometimes, even a small town like Hester can seem like a vast trail tonowhere—especially on a day when everything that could go wrong, did go wrong.

 "Some fights you can't win," Willy said.
 "All you can do is brush it off and move on."

-Henry snorted and shot Willy a glare.
+Henry snorted.
 "Let's hear you say that after you've been clocked in the head with a baseball and then blamed for a riot."

 "Hey, why you so angry?"

 "I'm not angry," Henry said, even though he was.
 Then he shook his head.
 "Okay, maybe I am angry.
 Maybe you should be angry too.
 Trouble follows us everywhere."